Anoncoin/anoncoin/README.md

 The Anoncoin project developer documentation
 ============================================

 This branch of the Anoncoin project contains the developer documetation created by Doxygen.
+The Anoncoin Doxygen website can be accessed here: [anoncoin.github.io/anoncoin](http://anoncoin.github.io/anoncoin).

 For the most recent stable release of Anoncoin, use the branch [master](https://github.com/Anoncoin/anoncoin/tree/master).